top of page

 • Wearing a dress that your child doesn't want to get dirty is inappropriate for an outdoor nature camp.

-• Wearing a backpack that frequently slips off of your child's shoulders and is too large for your child's size or is heavier than the recommended weight for your child's weight is inappropriate for a hiking camp.
+• Wearing a backpack that frequently slips off of your child's shoulders and is too large for your child's size or too heavy for your child's weight is inappropriate for a hiking camp.

-• Coming to camp in 40° F weather without a warm coat and layers is inappropriate for an outdoor winter camp.
-Coming to camp in rainy weather without any waterproof clothing or gear is inappropriate for an outdoor camp.
+• Coming to camp in 40° F weather without a warm coat and layers or coming to camp in rainy weather without any waterproof clothing or gear is inappropriate for an outdoor camp.

-• Following Safety Guidelines: your child is able to independently follow camp safety instructions and rules.
+• Safety and Respectful Behavior: you and your child are able to independently follow camp rules and instructions for safe and respectful behavior.
 For example:

-• Staying with the group or within eyesight of camp staff.
+• Children staying with the group or within eyesight of camp staff.

-• Respecting personal space and personal property of all staff, campers, and park visitors by refraining from physical aggression (including but not limited to hitting, kicking, shoving, scratching, pinching, etc.) and refraining from property destruction.
+• Respecting personal space and property of all staff, campers, and park visitors by refraining from physical aggression (including but not limited to hitting, kicking, shoving, scratching, pinching, etc.) and property destruction.

-• You and your child refrain from verbal aggression toward camp staff, campers, and park visitors.
+• You and your child respect all park visitors and camp staff, refraining from aggressive behavior in oral, written, physical, or any form toward camp staff, campers, and other park visitors.

-We expect all customers to respect our commitment to a physically and psychologically safe environment for all at camp.
+We expect all customers to respect our commitment to a physically and psychologically safe environment for everyone at camp.
 If you have any questions, feel free to reach out and ask!
-Thank you so much for respecting our camp prerequisites to promote a safe and enjoyable time for your child and everyone at camp!
+Thank you so much for considering our camp prerequisites to promote a safe and enjoyable time for your child and everyone at camp!

 ~*~